wp-plugins/nasa-image-of-the-day/readme.txt

 Stable tag: trunk

 Adds a sidebar widget to display the current image from the NASA Image Of The Day Gallery.
+Now using RSS.

 == Description ==